deadjakk/ad-ldap-enum/README.md

 ad-ldap-enum supports both authenticated and unauthenticated LDAP connections.
 Additionally, ad-ldap-enum can process nested groups and display a user's actual group membership.

 ### Requirements
-The package [python-ldap](http://www.python-ldap.org/index.html) is required for the script to execute.
+The package [impacket](https://github.com/CoreSecurity/impacket) is required for the script to execute.
 This can be installed with the following command:
 ```
-pip install python-ldap
+pip install pyasn1 pycrypto impacket
 ````

-Additionally, this tools has been built and tested against Python v2.7.13 and python-ldap v2.4.20
+Additionally, this tools has been built and tested against Python v2.7.13 and impacket v0.9.15

 ### Usage
 ```